OWASP/owasp-mastg/demos/ios/MASVS-STORAGE/MASTG-DEMO-0021/MASTG-DEMO-0022.md

 ### Steps

 1. Install the target app on your device.
-2. Exercise it to trigger storing some information into the memory
+2. Run the application to trigger storing some information into the memory
 3. Run `run.sh`
 4. Close the app once you finish testing.